DOML-Lang/DOML/README.md

 push32i     128                           ; Pushes 128
 pushobj     0                             ; Pushes object from register 0
 set         System.Color::RGB             ; Call RGB on System.Color
+; TheSame.RGB.Normalised
-; Check if room for next parameters compsize    0                             ; If the current size is <= 0 push true else false panic       false                         ; Panic if top is false ; TheSame.RGB.Normalised new         System.Color                  ; Creates a new object from System.Color regobj      1                             ; Registers top object to register 1
+new         System.Color                  ; Creates a new object from System.Color
+regobj      1                             ; Registers top object to register 1